Burkifa23/Burkifa23/README.md

 | Rust (Tauri) | .NET MAUI & Xamarin | Typescript & Javascript | Spring | Lua (LÖVE2D) |
 | Java (Swing & JavaFX | React Native | Blazor & .NET MAUI| Golang |Javascript (Kaboom.Js)|

+_“A jack of all trades is a master of none, but oftentimes better than a master of one.”_ - William Shakespeare.
 -  💞️ I’m looking to collaborate on any coding project.

 - 📫 Reach out on Gmail kwizerafrank23@gmail.com